 The IRS has been well received by the public who have taken the time to provide Main Roads with some feedback regarding their experiences:

 "It was (also) of immense assurance to know that the Traffic Operations Centre was aware of my situation and responded so efficiently, courteously and professionally to my circumstance"

 "(The IRS provided) a fantastic service, much needed and much appreciated".

 On average, it takes the IRS 3.4 minutes to respond to a call out in the tunnel, enabling road users to continue on their journey with minimal disruption whilst providing much needed "on the ground" information to supporting groups to help manage and mitigate an emerging issue effectively.

 The use of the IRS has complimented initiatives put in place as part of Main Roads Traffic Congestion Management Program (TCMP) and will continue to help Perth's road users navigate the Metropolitan area safely and effectively as we investigate further opportunities where the network can benefit from the service.

-For further information about other initiatives Main Roads are undertaking to Keep Perth Moving, visit our Managing Traffic Congestion page.
+For further information about other initiatives we are undertaking to Keep Perth Moving, visit our Traffic Congestion Management Program website.

 The IRS operates Monday to Friday in the following locations:

-Download a Perth metropolitan map (1 page PDF 924 KB) that outlines where the Incident Response Service operates.
+Download a Perth metropolitan map that outlines where the Incident Response Service operates.

-A video demonstration of the IRS is available on the Main Roads YouTube channel.
+A video demonstration of the IRS is available on our YouTube channel.